Google Sheets Tutorial

 SUM Function

 The SUM function is your secret weapon for conquering addition in Google Sheets.
 This built-in function automates the process, saving you time and effort.
+Whether you're aggregating data from various sources, like integrating HubSpot to Google Sheets, or simply managing your personal finances, the SUM function streamlines your calculations.

 Step-by-Step Guide to Using SUM function